-Laughter is one prescription that we can all afford.
+Laughter is one healing prescription that we can all afford.
 Tears of pain can be hard to overcome if the body is diseased as we grow older, but laughter sure helps.
-When most people start to grow old they usually wish they would’ve taken better care of their bodies when they were young.
-We seem to be stuck with the physical consequences of those wild oat sowing, and those cane raising years.
+When most people start to grow old, they usually wish they would’ve taken better care of their bodies when they were young.
+We seem to be stuck with the physical consequences of the wild oat sowing, and the cane that got raised years.
 Thankfully some good memories can be conjured up from those early days of our lives.
 Much about growing old is only in our minds.
 We have to learn to keep our minds and bodies active as we get older.
-We can either dwell on that troubled old body or grin and bear it, just don’t look in the mirror too long.
+We can either dwell on that troubled old body or grin and bear it, don’t look in the mirror too long.

 Worry will never become a problem solver, not even in those senior years when we have a lot more time for it.
-We usually don’t consider old age troubles, until we get close to writing our last chapter in life’s book.
-We might as will try to make it one of the best chapters, by dwelling on the good things.
+We usually don’t consider old age troubles until we get close to writing our last chapter in life’s book.
+We might try to make it one of the best episodes, by dwelling on the right things.
 High sugar levels in the blood will not sweeten a sour disposition.
-Try telling that to someone eating a cookie, who can clearly see the light at the end of the tunnel, even though cataracts on those old eyes.
+Try telling that to someone eating a cookie, who can see the light at the end of the tunnel, even with cataracts on those tired old eyes.

-As we get older, sharing information about our bodies, even the most private doesn’t seem to bother us.
+As we get older, sharing information about our bodies, even the most private, doesn’t bother us.
 I had a cousin who started talking louder as she was losing her hearing.
-One day while having lunch in the local small town cafe she confided to a friend about how dry her vagina was getting.
+One day while having lunch in the local small-town cafe, she confided to a friend how dry her vagina was getting.
 Everyone in the restaurant got that private information about her discomfort, even the cook, and the dishwasher, way back in the kitchen.
-When you said hello to her you would be careful not to ask, “how are you today” unless you planned on spending a lot of time listening to her reply.
+When you said hello to her, you would be careful not to ask, “how are you today” unless you planned on spending a lot of time listening to her reply.

 My wife asked again this morning, “Did you take your pills?”
-I say no and start out for that pill container with all the different compartments for each day of the week.
-I always get sidetracked on the way to my pill box, it is about 20 feet away from my La-Z-Boy recliner.
-An older person can have many distractions on a long walk like that.
-Some days that pill trip is repeated several times and I still miss my pills.
-I wonder if it really natures way of telling me I don’t need all those pills.
+I say no and start for that pill container with all the different compartments for each day of the week.
+I get sidetracked on the way to my pillbox, and it is about 20 feet away from my La-Z-Boy recliner.
+A busy older person can have many distractions on a long walk like that.
+Some days that pill trip is repeated several times, and I still miss my pills.
+I wonder if it natures way of telling me I don’t need all those pills.